Italian Seasoning Recipe

 - Parsley

-If you're making a small batch of this recipe to use tonight, don't fret if you're missing a spice or two.
-There is a lot of flavor in here and your meal will still be tasty.
+What if I don’t have all the spices?
+If you’re making a small batch of this recipe to use tonight, don’t fret if you’re missing a spice or two.
+There is a lot of flavor in here, and your meal will still be tasty.
+But if you plan on making a larger batch to use regularly, it’s best to use all the spices.

+How long does Italian seasoning last?
+Whole, dried spices will last for up to 2 years if stored properly.
+Ground spices will last for 6 months.
 How long your homemade Italian seasoning will last depends on how fresh the different spices are.
 If you dried your basil, thyme, oregano, etc., yourself, your seasoning blend would last for 2 years.
+If they’re store-bought (like ours usually are), they will last less time.

-The best way to tell if your spices are fresh and flavorful is simply to smell them.
-Fresh spices will smell quite strong.
+How to tell if spices are fresh or need replacing?
+The best way to know if your spices are fresh and flavorful is to smell them.
+Fresh herbs will smell quite strong.
+If your spices have little to no aroma, it’s time to replace them.

+What is the best way to store dried spices?
 Spices keep the longest if stored in a cool, dark, dry area.
 The pantry is a great place to store your spices.

 How to use Italian seasoning